Codecademy/docs/content/javascript/concepts/promise/terms/catch/catch.md

 ---
 Title: '.catch()'
-Description: 'Returns a new Promise related to a previously rejected Promise in the chain.
-This is ideal for formatting error messages for potential Promise rejections.'
+Description: 'Returns a new Promise related to a previously rejected promise in the chain.
+This is ideal for formatting error messages for potential promise rejections.'
 Subjects:
   - 'Web Development'
 Tags: